AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 down if it is no longer profitable for the power system.

-Candidates for decommissioning should be explicitly specified in **Antares-Xpansion** in the `name` (although this is not required by the tool).
+Candidates for decommissioning should be explicitly specified in Antares-Xpansion in the `name` (although this is not required by the tool).
-Note that **Antares-Xpansion** is able to decommission neither the generation units already installed in the ANTARES study, nor the capacities covered by the `already-installed-capacity` parameter of the investment candidates.
+Note that Antares-Xpansion is able to decommission neither the generation units already installed in the Antares study, nor the capacities covered by the `already-installed-capacity` parameter of the investment candidates.

 By using the functionality presented in the last part, it is possible to